sunlightlabs/ansible-common-roles/README.md

 ## django

 A Django app running on nginx/uwsgi.
+It is assumed that if your deploy\_type is vagrant, your repo is included as a synced\_folder and does not need to be cloned (the "checkout project directories" task will be skipped).

 Required Variables:

 * project_name
 * wsgi_module
 * django_environment
-* git_repositories - dictionary with keys: dir & repo
+* git_repositories - dictionary with keys: dir & repo (and optionally version)
 * python_version (default: 3)

 Optional Variables: